odewahn/docker-jumpstart/overview.md

 * you can change the state of the filesystem on a container and commit it to create a new image
 * changes in memory / state are not committed -- only changes on the filesystem

-In the following section we'll walk through:
+In the following sections we'll walk through:

 * An overview of the Docker commands
 * Pulling a base image
 * Running a container based on an interactive shell
-* Install our app and its dependencies in the shell
+* Install a "Hello, World" Flask app
-* Committing the container at each major checkpoint
-* Running our container in daemon mode
 * Viewing our app in the browser

+Although these examples are contrived, you'll use these basic ideas again and again.

 ## Overview of the Docker commands